ielis/curieosa/README.md

 curie-util = {git = 'https://github.com/ielis/curie-util.git', tag = 'v0.0.1'}
 ```

+**CREDIT**

+The `curie-util` is a Rust port of the [curie-util](https://github.com/prefixcommons/curie-util) library
+written by Chris Mungall in Java.
+The Rust port is intentionally very similar to the Java library, to simplify its usage.

 ## Examples

 Get an implementation of [`CurieUtil`] backed by a trie with default prefix -> expansion mappings.